darrenjkt/MS3D/docs/INSTALL.md

 ```shell
 git clone https://github.com/darrenjkt/MS3D.git
 ```
 b.
-Docker
+Using Docker

-We highly recommend running this repository on docker for an out-of-box functionality.
-We provide a docker image and [Dockerfile](../docker/Dockerfile).
-You can pull the docker image with:
+We highly recommend running this repository on docker for out-of-box usage.
+You can build our [Dockerfile](../docker/Dockerfile) or pull our provided docker image.
 ```
 docker pull darrenjkt/openpcdet:v0.6.0
 ```